chocolateboy/babel-plugin-source-map-support/README.md

 # COPYRIGHT AND LICENSE

-Copyright © 2015-2018 by chocolateboy
+Copyright © 2015-2018 by chocolateboy.

-This module is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).
+babel-plugin-source-map-support is free software; you can redistribute it and/or modify it under the terms of the [Artistic License 2.0](http://www.opensource.org/licenses/artistic-license-2.0.php).